There’s a the age old question everyone thinks about when they decide to move to a city in Ohio:

 Soon after the village was platted in the early 1810s, a Methodist church was founded in the community.
 Today known as First United Methodist Church, this congregation built a small log church building in 1820; it was London’s first church.
 In the early 1900s, the church added facilities for the storage of human milk to sustain the orphanage it then operated.

-There You Have It – The Best Places To Purchase A House In Ohio
+There You Have It – The Best Places To Purchase A House In Ohio for 2019

 There’s our analysis of the best places to buy a house in Ohio.
 And, to be clear, we aren’t necessarily saying these places are the best places to live, just that it looks like they might be in a couple of years based on the data.